Choucroute-melba/intellino/README.md

 Interact mostly with the `ArduinoApplicationService` data's.

+- `core.arduino.Cli`

+    Provide a simple way to interact with the Arduino CLI.
+It is only used by the `ArduinoApplicationService` as the `ArduinoProjectService` uses gRPC instances.

+- `core.arduino.Grpc`

+    Encapsulate a gRPC instance dedicated to a project.
+(It does not manage the board / port that the project can use)

 - **Run configuration**

     Here the user can modify the options for the Verify and Upload actions like the board, the port and the programmer.